Unsupervised model-free representation learning: Introduction

-Next, assume that at each time step $i$ we are allowed to take an {\em action} $A_i$, and the next observation $X_{i+1}$ depends not only on $X_0,\dots,X_n$ but also on the actions $A_1,\dots,A_n$.
+Next, assume that at each time step $i$ we are allowed to take an {\em action} $A_i$, and the next observation $X_{i+1}$ depends not only on $X_0,\dots,X_i$ but also on the actions $A_1,\dots,A_i$.
 Thus, we are considering the {\em control} problem, and the time series $(X_i)_{i\in\N}$ do not have to be stationary any more.
-In this situation, the time-series information $I_\infty(f)$ becomes dependent on the policy of the learner (that is, on the way the actions are chosen).
-However, we can show that in the Markov case, under some mild connectivity conditions, to select the function $f$ that maximizes $I_\infty(f)$, it is enough to consider just one policy that takes all actions with non-zero probability.
+In this situation, the time-series information becomes dependent on the policy $\pi$ of the learner, that is, on the way the actions are chosen.
+However, we can show that, in the Markov case, under some mild connectivity conditions, if the ideal representation function $f$ exists, then to find it it is enough to consider just one random policy that takes all actions with non-zero probability.
 This means that one can find the representation function $f$ while executing a random policy, without any feedback from the environment (i.e., without rewards).
-One can then use this representation to solve the target control problem more easily.
+One can then use this same representation to solve the target control problem more easily.
+Finding a representation function without access to rewards is especially useful in situations where rewards are costly to obtain.
+For example, one can imagine situations where the dynamics of the environment can be simulated, but the rewards cannot.